grammarhoard/2016-jovanovski-css-render/README.md

 # CSS Focusr
 A critical path CSS extraction and injection tool using Node.js.

-##Research questions:
-- RQ1: Do requests to external CSS files make a significant negative impact on the time to first render?
-- RQ2: What methods do existing tools use for detection, extraction and inlining of critical CSS rules?
-- RQ3: How can critical CSS inlining be automated for dynamic web pages?

 ##What is CSS Focusr
-CSS Focusr looks for critical "above the fold" CSS code.
-By defining a viewport, it renders the page and checks to see what elements are primarily visible in that area.
-It then extracts all CSS rules that apply to these "critical" elements, and embeds them in a `<style>` tag at the very bottom of the `<head>` tag, moving the rest of the CSS to the bottom of the `<body>` tag.
+CSS Focusr looks for critical "above the fold" CSS rules.
+By giving it a viewport size, it renders your page and checks to see what elements are primarily visible in that viewport.
+It then extracts all CSS rules that apply to these "critical" elements, and embeds them in a `<style>` tag in the `<head>` tag, loading the rest of the CSS from the bottom of the `<body>` tag with Javascript.

 This allows the browser to start rendering the page much faster, because CSS is a render-blocking resource, meaning, while the browser is downloading all the CSS files defined in the head of the page, it will display a blank page, and only start rendering once it has them all